SOBotics/burnaki/README.md

 ###`@burnaki stop tag [tag]`

-This command end the burnination process of the tag given tag.
+This command ends the burnination process of the given tag.
 No new notifications will be sent.

 ##Notifications